 Not only do they come in gorgeous colors, garnets can have unique properties that make them especially eye-catching.
 They sometimes exhibit asterism, a star-shaped pattern of reflections, and chatoyancy, a “cat’s-eye” pattern in reflected light, and can appear to change color under different types of lighting.

 Garnets have been valued for their beauty since the Bronze Age.
 The pharaohs of ancient Egypt wore red garnet necklaces, and ancient Roman rulers used rings with carved garnets to stamp the wax on important documents.
 More recently, garnets were very fashionable in the Victorian era.
+The January birthstone’s meaning has been influenced by many different cultures.
 They signify friendship, romantic love, sensuality and intimacy, and have been thought to heal and strengthen the blood, heart and lungs.

 If you’re shopping for a January birthday girl, garnet jewelry is a can’t-miss choice.
-Consider elegant garnet stud earrings, a garnet and diamond pendant or a piece of antique jewelry featuring a garnet.
+Consider elegant garnet stud earrings, a garnet pendant or a piece of vintage garnet jewelry.
 Brilliant Earth garnets are sourced from protected reservations in the Southwestern United States, from mines that provide Native Americans with safe livelihoods and which employ eco-friendly mining practices.